 As part of these responsibilities, the Compensation Committee determines the compensation of our Chief Executive Officer, and conducts its decision making process with respect to this issue without the presence of the Chief Executive Officer.
-The Compensation Committee had three meetings during 2008.
-Benjamin Broder is currently the sole current member of the Compensation Committee.
+The Compensation Committee had one formal meeting and additional informal meetings and discussions during 2009.
 The Compensation Committee has a charter, a copy of which is available to our stockholders at the Corporate Governance section of our website located at www.deltathree.com.
+The Compensation Committee is composed of Brian Fitzpatrick (Chairman), Lior Samuelson and J. Lyle Patrick.